dialog-semiconductor/BLE_SDK6_examples/connectivity/multi_con_periph/Readme.md

 	![two_connected_device](assets/two_connected_device.png)

-- The example includes 2 services where the read and write data are connection dependant.
+- The example includes 2 services where the read and write data are connection dependent.
 The values of each characteristic are not stored in the peripheral's database but in application variables.
 Each time a read or a write is performed the values of each connection and characteristic is printed out on the terminal.

 	![reporting_con_db_val](assets/reporting_con_db_val.png)